HNLMS Evertsen (1926): Destruction

 At about 2 AM, Perth and Houston were sunk and the Japanese escorts fanned out to find any other Allied ships.
 The slow moving Evertsen was noticed by destroyers Murakumo and Shirakumo, who used searchlights to expose the Dutch ship and opened fire.
 Evertsen was unable to escape and her fire control was quickly destroyed as she attempted to shoot back without success.
 Several more shells struck her stern, which started a large fire that damage control was unable to extinguish.
-After a failed torpedo attack, Vries knew the fire risked detonating the aft magazine and tried to save the crew.
+After a failed torpedo attack, De Vries knew the fire risked detonating the aft magazine and tried to save the crew.
 He ordered the destroyer to run aground near Seboekoe Besar and the ship to be abandoned.
 Once on land, the uncontrolled fire detonated the magazine in a devastating explosion that blew off the ship's stern.
 The remaining sailors ran inland, but were later captured.
 Out of her crew, 111 survived, and 57 died in either the battle or as prisoners of war.